dr-jpk/weather-forecast/final_report.md

 #### **5. NaN treatment:**

 Dropping NaNs yielded the best performance in the previous modelling section.
-Therefore, if the weighted-average over nearby stations is also a NaN value for a feature, the entry will be dropped.
+Therefore, if the weighted average over nearby stations is also a NaN value for a feature, the entry will be dropped.
 Otherwise, if the weighted-average is available for the missing feature: replace the NaN by the weighted-average value from the weighted-average feature column.
 We do not try to use mean or mode because no performance improvement compared to dropping NaNs was found in first modeling attempts (best performance (although just slightly better) found for dropping all NaN and using oversampling).

 ## Preprocessing constellations and data selections
 The following 5 different preprocessed datasets were chosen for redoing each model of the previous section and checking for improvements in the model's performances:
 - Only use the location with least amount of NaN values for modeling: *MelbourneAirport* (0.973 NaN content among 3009 entries (01.01.2009-25.06.2017) as given in a table above): This location might give an estimate of the highest performance achievable with the features available in our dataset.
-If the performance is not increasing, the *RainTomorrow* target varibale might not be clearly determined by the available features ((half-) daily data).
-As for the weighted-average over nearby stations, the 100km distance metric was chosen.
+If the performance is not increasing, the *RainTomorrow* target variable might not be clearly determined by the available features ((half-) daily data).
+As for the weighted average over nearby stations, the 100km distance metric was chosen.
 - different metrics for weighted-average of nearby stations for the whole dataset (including 26 stations):
     - distance as metric with weight $w = \frac{1}{\mathrm{distance} + 200}\cdot 200 \rightarrow$ at a radius of 100km the weight is reduce to 2/3 of the central weight (weight of station itself).
         - include all stations within 100km radius or at least nearest neighbor (if minimum distance is $>100$km), which is almost equal to including just the next neighboring station.